njvack/markdown-to-json/README.md

 A simple tool to convert Markdown (CommonMark dialect) data into JSON.
 It uses headings as JSON keys, and the stuff following headings as values.
 Lists are turned into arrays.
 Higher heading values yield nested JSON keys.

-## Why would you want to do this?
+## Is this for you?

+If you have to ask that question, it probably isn't.
+Here are some cases where I'd recommend something else:

+### I want to parse arbitrary Markdown

+In this case, I'd recommend the excellent [markdown-it-py](https://github.com/executablebooks/markdown-it-py)

+### I want to hand-write nested structures but hate writing JSON by hand

+In this case, [TOML](https://toml.io/en/) might be what you're looking for.
+[Python support is built-in as of 3.11](https://docs.python.org/3/library/tomllib.html).
+If I had known of TOML, I would never have written this package.

+### Nope, those situations don't cover me; I really want to parse Markdown into data

-If you don't mind the loss of fidelity to the exact Markdown Document Object Model (DOM), you can get a simple python or json datastructure to extract data-like structures from a Markdown document.
+If you don't mind the loss of fidelity to the exact Markdown Document Object Model (DOM), you can get a simple python or json data structure to extract data-like structures from a subset of Markdown documents.

-This tool was built to allow easy creation of dataset descriptions for the [Brain Imaging Data Structure](http://bids.neuroimaging.io/) data sharing specification.
+This tool was built to allow easier creation of dataset descriptions for the [Brain Imaging Data Structure](http://bids.neuroimaging.io/) data sharing specification.

 ## Installation